Your super is

 The screening process also seeks to minimise investments in companies involved in the production, sale and distribution of alcohol and junk food.

 *The application of these screens varies depending on the asset class and the type of negatively screened activity.
 Revenue thresholds may apply.
-For more information about how and when these screens are applied, please contact hello@vervesuper.com.au or learn more about our approach to screening here.
+For more information about how and when these screens are applied, please contact hello@vervesuper.com.au or download the screening approach here.

 Positive Screens

 The positive screening process is used to increase investment exposure to particular attributes.
-Verve seeks exposure to*
+The investment manager seeks exposure to*

 Workplace Gender Equality Agency (WGEA) Employer of Choice for Gender Equality citation holders